 PostgreSQL metrics are collected for up to 500 databases.

 Cloud SQL storage limits

-App Engine Limits
+App Engine limits

-- Each App Engine instance running in a standard environment cannot have more than 100 concurrent connections to a Cloud SQL instance.
-For applications written in Java 7, Go 1.6, or PHP 5.5, the limit is 60 concurrent connections.
+Each App Engine instance running in a standard environment cannot have more than 100 concurrent connections to an instance.
+For PHP 5.5 apps, the limit is 60 concurrent connections.